Tyler Roehl: College career

 Roehl received a scholarship to play college football at North Dakota State University, as a running back.

 As a freshman, Roehl played in all 11 games for the Bison.
 However, he was primarily used as a blocking back.
 Roehl only carried the ball twice for 14 yards that season.

 Roehl was redshirted the following year because he broke his leg during a spring practice in 2005.

 As a sophomore, Roehl started in 10 of 11 games.
 Roehl became more of a threat out of the backfield with 22 receptions for 259 yards and one touchdown and averaged 11.8 yards per reception.
 Roehl made a season-high five receptions for 70 yards in 31–7 win at Southern Utah on October 28, 2006.
 Roehl also reeled off a 41-yard catch in the 29–24 win over Ball State on September 23, 2006.
 Roehl made his first touchdown catch against Mississippi Valley State on October 14, 2006.
 However, Roehl only rushed seven times for 14 yards and one touchdown.

 Roehl's junior year was huge success for him.
 Roehl started in 10 games played and racked up 1,431 yards and 21 touchdowns on 207 carries and averaged 6.9 yards per carry.
 Roehl also had 20 receptions for 180 yards.
-Roehl became just the third NDSU football player to earn CoSIDA Academic All-America first team honors and was also named to the Associated Press, The Sports Network and Dopke College Sports Report.com FCS All-America second teams.
+Roehl became just the third North Dakota State football player to earn CoSIDA Academic All-America first team honors and was also named to the Associated Press, The Sports Network and Dopke College Sports Report.com FCS All-America second teams.
 Roehl was an All-Great West Football Conference first team selection by coaches and media and was also a four-time GWFC Offensive Player of the Week.
 Tyler led the Great West in rushing, scoring and all-purpose yards that year.
-Roehl's biggest achievement was his three games with 200-plus yards including 238 yards and 3 touchdowns on 27 carries in the season opener against Stephen F. Austin on September 8, 2007, 263 yards on 22 carries against Minnesota on October 20, 2007 including 77 yard touchdown run to earn an ESPN College Gameday helmet sticker and USA Today Player of the Week, and 257 yards and four touchdowns vs. Illinois State.
+Roehl's biggest achievement was his three games with 200-plus yards including 238 yards and 3 touchdowns on 27 carries in the season opener against Stephen F. Austin on September 8, 2007, 263 yards on 22 carries against Minnesota on October 20, 2007, including 77 yard touchdown run to earn an ESPN College Gameday helmet sticker and USA Today Player of the Week, and 257 yards and four touchdowns vs. Illinois State.
 Tyler also recorded six games with 100-yards rushing and scored at least two touchdowns in six games that year.

 Roehl's senior year was just as productive as the previous year.
 He was Sporting News' College Football preseason All-American Team.
 He finished the season with 1,053 yards and 13 touchdowns on 171 carries and averaged 6.2 yards per carry.
 He also caught 13 passes for 101 yards.